Berom

 - Conflict And Resilience History

-- The Berom have faced various conflicts, particularly over land and resources, but have shown resilience through community solidarity and cultural preservation.
+- The Berom have faced conflicts with other ethnic groups over land and resources.
+Despite this, they have demonstrated resilience through community solidarity and cultural preservation.

 - Diaspora Perspectives